 My work is informed by developments in social theory and combines aspects of organization studies and design studies.
 Broadly speaking, my research interests revolve around the organization of designing and the design of organizing, drawing on approaches inspired by pragmatism and (post-)actor-network theory.
-My PhD thesis is an ethnographic exploration of the efforts undertaken by in-house designers to expand the scope of design work at Volvo Group.
-The thesis examines the political and aesthetic implications of such an undertaking.
+My PhD thesis is an ethnographic exploration of the efforts undertaken by in-house designers to expand the scope of design work from products to services at Volvo Group.
+The thesis examines the organisational challenges inherent to the adoption of a broad systems perspective to designing, and unravels the political and aesthetic implications of such an undertaking.
 Alongside my research work, I have conducted workshops and delivered lectures/talks at a number of institutions including Högskolan för Design och Konsthantverk, IT University of Copenhagen, CENTRO, CEDIM, and Tecnológico de Monterrey.